(Please try to resist the urge to read these in a Jeff Foxworthy voice.)

 Do you open PowerPoint (or other presentation software) at least once every day?

 Microsoft estimates there are 50 million active users of PowerPoint.
 The average session (software open-to-close) is 250 minutes.
-We're not (officially) scientists here at Campfire, but we do ask plenty of hypothetical questions: Imagine what would happen if 50 million people worldwide reclaimed 1/2 day each.
+We're not (officially) scientists here at GatherRound, but we do ask plenty of hypothetical questions: Imagine what would happen if 50 million people worldwide reclaimed 1/2 day each.
 What could we do with that kind of time back in our pockets?
 It's proven that ideas spread more effectively when human beings connect emotionally.
 Yet we let ourselves sink into the deceptive comfort of slides instead.

 Warning: You may prioritize technology over human interaction.
 Next time you find yourself sifting through your purse for a dongle, stop yourself and scan the invite list instead.
 Ask yourself, from each attendee's vantage point, what a successful meeting looks like.
 Will it lead to slides?
 Maybe.

-Is your second question “Who’s going to prepare the slides?”
+Do you always start a project by asking “Who’s going to prepare the slides?”

 Chances are, the response to this is a room full of eyeballs staring your way.
 Assuming there will be slides is directly related with the responsibility of creating them.